Hotdog39duty/Portfolio-finish-mobile-version-/README.md

-# Portfolio: finish mobile version'
+Portfolio: setup and mobile first